-Since the timeless Gurbani is the mirror of the mind, we can apply the Divine Wisdom of the Gurbani for debugging the mind at any time — improve, amend or change its faulty thinking (Soch, ਬਿਰਤੀ)!
-Baabaa Kabeer’s priceless words:
+Since the Gurbani in the Sri Guru Granth Sahib (SGGS) is the mirror of the mind, we can apply the Divine Wisdom of the Gurbani for debugging the mind at any time — iron out its defects, improve it, amend it, change its faulty thinking (Soch, ਬਿਰਤੀ) etc.!
+Consider Baabaa Kabeer’s priceless words:

 - ਪਹਿਲੀ ਕਰੂਪਿ ਕੁਜਾਤਿ ਕੁਲਖਨੀ ਸਾਹੁਰੈ ਪੇਈਐ ਬੁਰੀ ॥ ਅਬ ਕੀ ਸਰੂਪਿ ਸੁਜਾਨਿ ਸੁਲਖਨੀ ਸਹਜੇ ਉਦਰਿ ਧਰੀ ॥੧॥ ਭਲੀ ਸਰੀ ਮੁਈ ਮੇਰੀ ਪਹਿਲੀ ਬਰੀ ॥ ਜੁਗੁ ਜੁਗੁ ਜੀਵਉ ਮੇਰੀ ਅਬ ਕੀ ਧਰੀ ॥੧॥ ਰਹਾਉ ॥ ਕਹੁ ਕਬੀਰ ਜਬ ਲਹੁਰੀ ਆਈ ਬਡੀ ਕਾ ਸੁਹਾਗੁ ਟਰਿਓ ॥ ਲਹੁਰੀ ਸੰਗਿ ਭਈ ਅਬ ਮੇਰੈ ਜੇਠੀ ਅਉਰੁ ਧਰਿਓ ॥੨॥੨॥੩੨॥ : My first wife (here first wife = mind’s first thinking, Soch, inclinations – ਬਿਰਤੀ…) was ugly, of low social status (low quality) and bad character; she was evil in my home and in her parents’ home (i.e., it was neither good for my home nor the Guru).
 My present bride (i.e., my present thinking, Soch, Wisdom, ਬਿਰਤੀ…), is beautiful, wise and well-behaved; I have taken her into my body with Sahaj (Natural State of Being – state of Wisdom…). ||1||It has turned out so well, that my first wife has died (here first wife = mind’s first thinking, Soch, ਬਿਰਤੀ…).
 May she, whom I have now married (i.e., my present thinking, Soch, Wisdom, ਬਿਰਤੀ…), live forever. ||1||Pause|| O Kabeer!
 When the younger bride came (New Divine thinking), the elder one (the previous evil thinking) lost her influence on me.
 The younger bride (new thinking) is with me now, and the elder one (first evil or egoistic thinking) has taken another (husband). ||2||2||32|| (sggs 483).

-To debug oneself, for example, the Gurbani emphasizes daily introspection — self-examination, self-analysis, thinking about one’s own thinking (“ਸੋਚ – Soch”, ਬਿਰਤੀ), etc., with the idea of debugging yourself.
+To debug oneself, for example, the Gurbani in SGGS emphasizes daily introspection — self-examination, self-analysis, thinking about one’s own thinking (‘ਸੋਚ – Soch’, ਬਿਰਤੀ), etc., with the idea of debugging oneself.

-Competing on the field of the body (“Khetu”, “Dhartee”) are two opposing forces: discriminating intelligence (“ਬਿਬੇਕ ਬੁਧਿ” – Bibek Budhi) and the sense-bent mind.
+Competing on the field of the body (‘Khet’, ‘Dhartee’) are two opposing forces — discriminating intelligence (‘ਬਿਬੇਕ ਬੁਧਿ-Bibek Budh) and the sense-bent mind.
 The wicked impulsive mental and material tendencies are the offspring of the sense-blind mind.
-On the other hand, the Soul’s Virtues are the offspring of the discriminating intelligence.
+On the other hand, divine Virtues are the offspring of the discriminating intelligence.

 - ਇਹੁ ਸਰੀਰੁ ਕਰਮ ਕੀ ਧਰਤੀ ਗੁਰਮੁਖਿ ਮਥਿ ਮਥਿ ਤਤੁ ਕਢਈਆ ॥: This body is the field of action; by becoming the Gurmukhs, constantly churn (the Gur-Shabad) and obtain the Essence (of the Divine Wisdom or Tatt-Giaan). (sggs 834).

-The field of battle of these contending forces is the human body with its physical, mental, and Soul-faculties; the field on which all activities of an individual’s take place.
-On this battlefield, daily war is raged between the soldiers of the Soul’s pure discriminating tendencies and the uncontrolled activities of the ignoble, wisdom-blind mind.
+The field of battle of these contending forces is the human body with its physical, and mental faculties; the field on which all activities of an individual’s take place.
+On this battlefield, daily war is raged between the soldiers of the pure discriminating tendencies and the uncontrolled activities of the ignoble, wisdom-blind mind.

-Thus, every moment in life, there is a Spiritual and psychological battle going on between the Soul-Nature and the blind sense-infatuated mind under the delusive influence of the false ego-sense (Haume).
+Thus, every moment in life, there is a Spiritual and psychological battle going on between the mind’s Original-Nature (Jot Saroop) and the blind sense-infatuated mind under the delusive influence of the false ego-sense (Haumai).

 The question is: How can one review and know the outcome of this ever raging battle?
-In other words, how can one go about determining who won the battle — the Good or the evil?
-The process to analyze the results of this battle between the Good and the evil is termed “introspection”, etc.
+In other words, how can one go about determining who won the battle — the Good or the evil tendencies?
+The process to analyze the results of this battle between the Good and the evil is termed ‘introspection’.

-The Divine Wisdom or Bibek-Budhi of the Gurbani represents the power of impartial self-analysis and discerning introspection for the aspiring learner (Sikh).
+The Divine Wisdom or Bibek-Budh of the Gurbani represents the power of impartial self-analysis and discerning introspection for an aspiring Sikh (learner or student of the SGGS).
 The Gurbani teaches us that this power of one’s introspection can and must be invoked to review the conflicts of the daily life in one’s instinctive mind to determine the favorable or unfavorable outcome.

 Therefore, the Gurbani stresses the necessity for a thorough introspection in daily life so that one may clearly discern which force — the good or the evil — has won the daily battle.
-“Good” being that which expresses Truth, Virtues, and Wisdom and attracts the mind to its Mool (Source, Jot…) within.
-And “evil” being ignorance, delusion, doubt, Haumai, etc., that which repels the mind from its Mool.
+‘Good’ being that which expresses Truth, Virtues, and Wisdom and attracts the mind to its Mool (Source, Origin, Jot…) within.
+And ‘evil’ being vices/Bikaar, ignorance, delusion, doubt, Haumai etc., that which repels the mind from its Mool.

-Human beings have two kinds of temperaments — some are introspective (the Gurmukhs), and the others are extravagant (the Manmukh).
+Human beings have two kinds of temperaments — some are introspective (Gurmukhs or Enlightened mindsets), and the others are extravagant (Manmukh or Un-enlightened).
 The mind dedicated to extravagance is a bad bargain.
 Attracted to the external features of the phenomenal world, they are asleep to introspection.
-But those who have developed introspection are as grave as the sea!
+But those who have developed introspection are as grave as the ocean!

-Called in the Gurbani (SGGS) by many terms such as “Manu Khoji – ਮਨੁ ਖੋਜਿ”, “Khoju Dil – ਖੋਜੁ ਦਿਲ”, “Aapaa cheenai – ਆਪਾ ਚੀਨੈ”, “Aapu Vichaari – ਆਪੁ ਬੀਚਾਰਿ”, “Mann Kee Patree Vaachanee – ਮਨ ਕੀ ਪਤ੍ਰੀ ਵਾਚਣੀ”, etc., introspection (or debugging oneself) is the ability to stand aside, observe, search, inquire, and review without any prejudice the conflicts of the day in one’s mind to ascertain the favorable or unfavorable outcome.
+Called in the Gurbani (SGGS) by many terms such as ‘Mann Khoj – ਮਨੁ ਖੋਜਿ’, ‘Khoj Dil – ਖੋਜੁ ਦਿਲ’, ‘Aapaa cheenai – ਆਪਾ ਚੀਨੈ’, ‘Aap Vichaari – ਆਪੁ ਬੀਚਾਰਿ’, ‘Mann Kee Patree Vaachanee – ਮਨ ਕੀ ਪਤ੍ਰੀ ਵਾਚਣੀ’ etc. Introspection (or debugging oneself) is the ability to stand aside, observe, search, inquire, and review without any prejudice the conflicts of the day in one’s mind to ascertain the favorable or unfavorable outcome.

-To put it otherwise, it’s the impartial self-analysis or questioning by which one analyzes his thinking, actions, etc., and assesses the strengths of the opposing armies of his Good and evil tendencies.
+To put it otherwise, it’s the impartial self-analysis or questioning by which one analyzes his/her thinking, actions etc. and assesses the strengths of the opposing armies of his Good and evil tendencies.

-In nutshell — in order to win the battle of life — the Wisdom of the Gurbani teaches us to turn the extrovert or the outgoing mind around, and turn it within (i.e., introvert).
-The Divine Wisdom of the Gurbani teaches:
+In a nutshell — in order to win the battle of life — the Wisdom of the Gurbani teaches us to turn the extrovert or the outgoing mind around, and turn it within:

 Now, per the Gurbani, who is sure to win this battle or game of life and who is sure to lose it?
-Per the Gurbani, a Gurmukh (The follower of the Truth, Wisdom of the Gurbani…) is sure to win this battle whereas a Manmukh (opposite of the Gurmukh) is sure to lose it.
+According to the Gurbani in SGGS, a Gurmukh (Enlightened one) is sure to win this battle whereas a Manmukh (opposite of the Gurmukh) is sure to lose it.